kangqiao-ctrl/EnvCausal/README.md

 # EnvCausal
 A Causal Inference Framework for Environmental Data Analysis

-This repository contains all the data and Python scripts to reproduce the results in the paper "Machine Learning–Aided Causal Inference Framework for Environmental Data Analysis: A COVID-19 Case Study".
+This repository contains all the data and custom Python scripts to reproduce the results in the paper "Machine Learning–Aided Causal Inference Framework for Environmental Data Analysis: A COVID-19 Case Study".

-Please feel free to report issues.
+Jupyter Notebook examples will be uploaded in future releases.

+## Script descriptions:
+  _clustering.py_ -- A PCA then k-means clustering pipeline.</br>
+  _causal_estimate.py_ -- A dowhy package wrapper, results will be written in a txt file. </br>
+  _recover_network.py_ -- A SAM model for Bayesian network recovery, adjacent matrix will be returned.  </br>
+  _result_plot.py_ -- A couple of functions for result visualization.</br>